 It shall be the responsibility of the Purchasing Department to dispose of surplus or obsolete materials, supplies or equipment that are no longer needed to accomplish the educational mission of the College.
-Such items shall be cataloged and sold annually, or at other specified times on the following basis:
+Such items shall be cataloged and sold as follows:

 Periodic audits will be made in order to examine policies, administrative practices, procedures and operating results of the Purchasing Department.
 Those performance audits shall include, but not be limited to, the following factors:

 1. Materials of the correct quality and quantity are being purchased, taking into consideration price, source and delivery.

 2. Duplication, waste and obsolescence are avoided with respect to the various items purchased.

 3. A competitive bid and quotation system is being maintained.
 Prices agree with purchase orders, formal quotations and public bids.